 Price: VND 50,000 to VND 55,000

-Being one of the oldest restaurants selling steamed rice rolls in Saigon, Banh Cuon Hai Nam is famous for the unique Banh cuon filling which is a tasty savory mixture of cooked ground shrimp, pork, and mushrooms.
-A Banh cuon dish served in Hai Nam restaurant is fairly simple with steamed rolls, crispy fried shallot, blanched bean sprouts salad, and dipping fish sauce.
-The price here is pretty higher than the average price of steamed rice rolls in Ho Chi Minh City which often varies from VND 15,000 to VND 25,000.
-However, Hai Nam’s steamed rice roll is a worth-tasting version of Banh cuon due to its distinctive flavor.
+One of Saigon’s oldest restaurants selling steamed rice rolls, Banh Cuon Hai Nam is famous for its unique filling, a tasty savory mixture of cooked ground shrimp, pork, and mushrooms.
+The price here is much higher than the average price, which often varies from VND 15,000 to VND 25,000.
+However, due to its distinctive flavor, Hai Nam’s steamed rice roll is a worth-tasting version of Banh Cuon.

 Address: 353 Le Van Sy, District 3, Ho Chi Minh City